AEMacBeath/project-community-ui/README.md

 ## Contexts

 - CurrentUserContext exposes the user state to the entire app.
-Relevany components can subscribe to its changes.
+Related components can subscribe to its changes.
 - PopularObservationContext exposes the observations state to the entire app.
 Enables the PopularObservations component to be in sync with the ObservationPage.

 ## Hooks